khuzzuk/BooksMM/README.md

 4. show name_of_database;
 5. use name_of_database;
 6. show tables;
-You can also download MySQL Workbench from Seftware Center.
+You can also download MySQL Workbench from Software Center.

 To install this software just copy it into some catalog.